Last Updated on September 18, 2025 by Jason

 Investment Value

-Vintage Omega Seamaster watches have grown increasingly collectible, with their value steadily appreciating over recent years.
+Vintage Omega Seamaster watches have grown increasingly collectable, with their value steadily appreciating over recent years.
 Collectors prize models in excellent condition, with original components and distinctive features like patina dials or rare movements.
 As interest in vintage luxury watches rises, a vintage Seamaster offers visual appeal from a classic design and promising investment potential.

 There are tax benefits for vintage watch collectors in the UK because the HMRC considers them “wasting assets”.
 According to HMRC, vintage clocks and watches, such as vintage Omega Seamasters, are regarded as machinery.
 As a result, they are deemed to have a predictable life of only fifty years and are treated as wasting assets.
-The disposal of such an asset will only give rise to a chargeable gain if it had been used for business purposes and Capital Allowances were or could have been, claimed.
+The disposal of such an asset will only give rise to a chargeable gain if it had been used for business purposes and Capital Allowances were or could have been claimed.
 Therefore, as long as you are not actively trading vintage watches, any profit is considered capital gains tax-free if the watch is at least 50 years old.
 As with all things tax-related, seek specific financial advice before selling your vintage watch collection.
-After all, rules can change and you don’t want to be on the wrong side of HMRC.
+After all, rules can change, and you don’t want to be on the wrong side of HMRC.

 Conclusion